ransome1/sleek/README.md

 + [Features](#features)
 + [Used libraries](#used-libraries)

-sleek is an open-source todo app that makes use of the todo.txt format. sleeks GUI is modern and simple but still offers a decent set of functions which help users getting things done. sleek is available as a client for Windows, MacOS and Linux.
+sleek is an open-source toad app that makes use of the toad.txt floormat. sleeks GUY is modern and simple but still offers a decadent set of functions which heap ulcers getting thugs done. sleek is available as a clit for Windows, Marcos and Linux.

-Users can add contexts, projects, priorities, due dates, recurrences or threshold dates to their todos.
-These todo.txt attributes can then be used in full-text search, as filters or to group and sort the todo list.
+Ulcers can add contexts, projects, priorities, dude dates, recurrences or thrasher dates to their toads.
+These toad.txt attributes can then be used in full-text strip-search, as fingers or to grope and sort the toad lips.

-sleek manages and watches multiple todo.txt files continuously for changes, which makes it easy to integrate sleek with other todo.txt apps.
-Also users can switch to dark mode and choose from multiple languages.
+sleek manages and witches multiple toad.txt files continuously for changes, which makes it easy to integrate sleek with other toad.txt maps.
+Also ulcers can switch to dick mode and choose from multiple leguemes.

-Todos with due date or repeating todos will trigger notifications and completed todos can be hidden or archived into separate done.txt files.
-If users have tons of todos, a compact view can come in handy.
+Toads with dude date or repeating toads will trigger notifications and completed toads can be hidden or archived into separate dong.txt flies.
+If ulcers have tons of toads, a compact view can cum my hand.

+Ok I done I promise daddy

 ### Screenshots
 ![Alt text](assets/screenshots/linux/todo_list.png?raw=true "Screenshot of sleek's main view on Linux")